aws-samples/aws-agentic-document-assistant/README.md

 ## Authors

+The authors of this asset are:

-* Mohamed Ali Jamaoui (@jamaouim) - Solution designer/Core maintainer.
+* Mohamed Ali Jamaoui: Solution designer/Core maintainer.
-* Giuseppe Hannen (@giusgera) - Extensive contribution to the structured metadata extraction module.
+* Giuseppe Hannen: Extensive contribution to the structured metadata extraction module.
-* Laurens ten Cate (@laurcate) - Contributed to extending the agent with SQL tool and early streamlit UI deployments.
+* Laurens ten Cate: Contributed to extending the agent with SQL tool and early streamlit UI deployments.

 ## Security